ydb-platform/ydb/ydb/docs/en/core/concepts/federated_query/greenplum.md

 # Working with Greenplum databases

 This section provides basic information on working with external [Greenplum](https://greenplum.org) databases.
-Since Greenplum is based on PostgreSQL technology, some of their points are the same, so some links may lead to PostgreSQL documentation.
+Since Greenplum is based on [PostgreSQL](postgresql.md), integrations with them are similar, and some links below may lead to PostgreSQL documentation.

 Follow these steps to work with an external Greenplum database:
 1. Create a [secret](../datamodel/secrets.md) containing the password for connecting to the database.